Partner-mode overlap as a symplectic-invariant measure of correlations in Gaussian quantum field theories: Introduction

-More recently, we have developed a systematic framework centered on the use of complex phase spaces and restricted complex structures to study how bipartite correlations and entanglement are organized in both pure and mixed Gaussian states, within the context of many-body quantum mechanics~\cite{agullo_correlation_2025}.
+More recently, we have developed a systematic framework centered on the use of complex phase spaces and restricted complex structures to study how bipartite correlations and entanglement are organized in both pure and mixed Gaussian states ~\cite{agullo_correlation_2025}.
 For pure Gaussian states, this framework provides a compact and elegant expression for the purification partner of any single-mode subsystem.
 The purification partner of a given mode $A$, which we denote by $A_p$, is a single mode distinct from and independent of $A$ that captures all correlations and entanglement associated with that mode.
 In other words, the reduced state of the two-mode system $(A, A_p)$ is pure and therefore uncorrelated with any other degrees of freedom.

-What is the purification partner useful for?
-Intuitively, the spatial support of the purification partner contains information about where in space the correlations and entanglement with mode $A$ are located.
-If the partner mode of $A$ is highly localized within a compact region of space, one expects that the correlations and entanglement with $A$ are predominantly localized in that region---this intuition has been used, for example, in discussions of the Hawking effect to argue that the correlations with a Hawking mode emitted by a black hole are localized inside the horizon~\cite{Wald:1975}\cite{Hotta2015}\cite{Agullo:2024nxg}.
-The primary goal of this article is to materialize this intuition in quantitative terms.
+Intuitively, the spatial support of the purification partner of a QFT mode contains information about where the correlations and entanglement of a mode are located in space.
+Namely, if the partner mode of $A$ is highly localized within a compact region of space, it is expected that the correlations of $A$ with the rest of the field are predominantly encoded in degrees of freedom associated with that region.
+This intuition has been used, for example, in discussions of the Hawking effect to argue that the correlations with a Hawking mode emitted by a black hole are localized inside the horizon~\cite{Wald:1975,Hotta2015,Agullo:2024nxg}.
+The main purpose of this article is to formalize this intuition and express it in quantitative terms.

-Specifically, consider two modes $A$ and $B$ of a scalar field theory prepared in a pure Gaussian state.
-Our analysis applies both to quantum mechanical systems and to quantum fields, although our primary focus is on the latter.
-We introduce a quantity, denoted by $\mathcal{D}^{\mathrm{sym}}$, which quantifies the spatial overlap between $B$ and $A_p$, symmetrically combined with the overlap between $A$ and $B_p$.
+Given two modes $A$ and $B$ of a scalar field theory prepared in a pure Gaussian state, we introduce a quantity, denoted by $\mathcal{D}^{\mathrm{sym}}$, which quantifies the spatial overlap between $B$ and $A_p$, symmetrically combined with the overlap between $A$ and $B_p$.
 We prove $\mathcal{D}^{\mathrm{sym}}$ quantifies the correlations between $A$ and $B$, thereby linking their correlations to the profiles of their partner modes.
 This measure is invariant under local unitary operations within each subsystem.
 This measure, $\mathcal{D}^{\mathrm{sym}}$, extends naturally to subsystems consisting of an arbitrary finite number of modes.
+Our analysis applies both to quantum mechanical systems and to quantum fields, although our primary focus is on the latter.

 Regarding entanglement between two modes, we show that a necessary and sufficient condition for $A$ and $B$ to be entangled is that $\mathcal{D}^{\mathrm{sym}}$ exceeds a threshold value, which is itself determined by the purities of $A$, $B$ and of the combined system $(A,B)$.